Teodor82/drive-alertix-app/Docs/Business_Plan.md

 ---

 ## 1️⃣ Executive Summary
-**Driver Safety Navigation** is a mobile application that uses **AI and a smartphone camera** to analyze driver behavior, road conditions, and traffic signs in real time.
+**DriveAlertix App** is a mobile application that uses **AI and a smartphone camera** to analyze driver behavior, road conditions, and traffic signs in real time.
 The mission is simple but powerful: **reduce traffic accidents through accessible, intelligent, and affordable safety technology.**

 🧭 **Mission:**